-The answer to the question is "yes."
-SoCalGas/SDG&E have established policies and procedures to support a comprehensive management system for traceable, verifiable and complete recordkeeping for all aspects of a project such as initiation, scoping, engineering design and material procurement, construction, strength testing and close-out.
-SoCalGas/SDG&E summarizes the primary policies in Table 5 below which includes, but is not limited to, standards for project record management and operator qualifications.
+The Utilities have established policies and procedures to support a comprehensive management system for traceable, verifiable and complete recordkeeping for all aspects of a project such as initiation, scoping, engineering design and material procurement, construction, strength testing and close-out.
+The Utilities summarize the primary policies in Table 5 below which includes, but is not limited to, standards for project record management and operator qualifications.

-TABLE 5 Management Procedure/Processes
+Management Procedure/Processes

 Records Management and Retention

 Map Maintenance for High Pressure Pipelines

 Documentation Traceability of Pipeline Materials

 As-Built Surveys for Construction of High Pressure Pipelines and Pipeline Facilities

 Data Gathering and Integration

 Operator Qualification Program

-The SoCalGas/SDG&E record management system is a process of gathering, organizing, reviewing, storing and sharing documents, enhancing the ability to collaborate, retrieve, and share information across the project team and, eventually, for the life of the facility.
+The Utilities' record management system is a process of gathering, organizing, reviewing, storing and sharing documents, enhancing the ability to collaborate, retrieve, and share information across the project team and, eventually, for the life of the asset.
 During document generation there is version control and various approval processes, including quality assurance and quality control (QA/QC) before a document is considered issued for review, approval and/or construction.
 A similar QA/QC process is implemented post-construction in order to incorporate construction drawing redlines and produce the final completion drawings.

-A.

-Project Management
+A. Project Management

-SoCalGas/SDG&E utilizes hardcopy and electronic records systems that document a 9 project's scope development, construction and commissioning, and close-out.
-The 10 11 SoCalGas/SDG&E record management system includes software systems specifically designed to manage and retain project records for the life of the asset.
-SoCalGas/SDG&E's systems include 12 tools such as SharePoint, Computer Aided Design (CAD)/Geographic Information System (GIS), 13 14 Pipeline Document Management System, Network Servers and SAP modules and other company 15 databases that link to company-defined record systems and databases.
-SoCalGas/SDG&E's project record management systems also include various business controls that manage the financial, 16 contractual and general project management governance that support the project.
-17
+The Utilities utilize hardcopy and electronic records systems that document a project's scope development, construction and commissioning, and close-out.
+The Utilities' record management system includes software systems specifically designed to manage and retain project records for the life of the asset.
+The Utilities' systems include tools such as SharePoint, Computer Aided Design (CAD)/Geographic Information System (GIS), Pipeline Document Management System (PDMS), Network Servers and SAP modules and other company databases that link to company-defined record systems and databases.
+The Utilities' project record management systems also include various business controls that manage the financial, contractual and general project management governance that support the project.

-B.

-Engineering & Design
+B. Engineering & Design

 Typically the format for document distribution is in electronic format and within a CAD system.
-SoCalGas/SDG&E's engineering and design process includes drawing and design specifications, GIS, mapping and surveying standards, QA/QC prior to issuance and an approval process before a design is released to construction.
-Post-construction Global Position System (GPS) data is validated to be transferred into SoCalGas/SDG&E GIS system and construction redlines are integrated into the final completion drawings.
+The Utilities' engineering and design process includes drawing and design specifications, GIS, mapping and surveying standards, QA/QC prior to issuance and an approval process before a design is released to construction.
+Post-construction Global Position System (GPS) data is validated to be transferred into the Utilities' GIS system and construction redlines are integrated into the final completion drawings.
 An additional QA/QC is completed to assure the GIS system matches the final completion drawings.